 Government and Regulatory Risk.
 Changes in, or failure to comply with, the laws, regulations, policies or conditions of any jurisdiction in which we conduct our business could have a material adverse effect on our financial condition, liquidity, results of operations and cash flows.
 In addition, imposition of new economic sanctions against Russia or other countries and the effects of potential responsive countermeasures, or increased taxes, border adjustments or tariffs can make our operations more costly.
-Our operations are subject to numerous laws, regulations and guidelines (including anti-bribery, tax, health and safety, human rights and modern slavery, and environmental regulations) that could result in material liabilities or increases in our operating costs or lead to the decline in the demand for our services or products.
+Our operations are subject to numerous laws, regulations) that could result in material liabilities or increases in our operating costs or lead to the decline in the demand for our services or products.
 We therefore carefully monitor, and educate our employees and business partners about, legal requirements and developments to make sure our operations remain aware of applicable laws and regulations at all times.
 Further, we have implemented various internal and external resources and controls to promptly detect and address any potential non-compliance.